rohith-katikala/SQL_Project_Data_Job_Analysis/README.md

 ### 5. Most Optimal Skills to Learn

-Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+This query sought to identify talents that are both in high demand and have high salaries by combining insights from demand and salary data, providing a strategic focus for skill development.

 ```sql
 SELECT